The latest news on your dental care during the Coronavirus Outbreak

 Our NHS team of dentists and nurses are working at full capacity and our private dentists are now offering as many appointments as they can, to expand our care.

-We are offering routine check-ups and hygiene appointments in most practices.
+We are pleased to be offering routine check-ups and hygiene appointments.

 For more information on what to expect at your appointment please click here.

 The best way to contact us is via email or the website as phone lines remain busy as we catch up with the backlog caused by the Pandemic.

 If you have a dental emergency, we are here to advise and support you.

 Our advice lines are open during normal surgery hours (except on bank holidays).
-If you are unable to get through and wish to leave us a message, email us at email@example.com and we will get back to you as soon as possible.
+If you are unable to get through please email us at email@example.com and we will get back to you as soon as possible.

 If your enquiry is more urgent, please view our advice (below) on managing your dental needs at home or contact 111 service, if your practice is closed.

 Please note, we offer wheelchair access in many of our practices and also offer hearing induction loops.
 If you have queries on disabled access or care, please visit your practice NHS Choices page or call us for more information.